Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 5 Best Monitors For Video Editing - Spring 2024 Reviews
+The 5 Best Monitors For Video Editing - Fall 2024

 Best Monitors For Video Editing

-Whether you're a professional video editor or working on your first vlog, one important piece of equipment during your editing process is the monitor you use.
-While you can practically use any display to edit your videos, it's beneficial to get something that makes your content look life-like and realistic.
+Whether you're a professional video editor or working on your first vlog, the monitor you use for editing is an important piece of equipment.
+While you can practically use any display to edit your videos, getting something that makes your content look life-like and realistic is beneficial.
 Different factors go into this, like the range of colors it displays and its accuracy, as the last thing you'll want is colors looking off in editing.
+Even having a high contrast helps provide good picture quality with deep blacks, making it ideal for editing videos in dark rooms.
 It's also important to consider the monitor's resolution, as a higher resolution helps deliver more detail and sharper images.
-The screen's size is another consideration if you like multitasking, but that's a personal preference.

-While there are high-end, professionally calibrated monitors that film studios use, many consumer-level monitors are also excellent for video editing.
-Even low-cost options are still good enough for casual editing, but those usually have fewer features, so it's important to think about your budget as well.
+While there are high-end, professionally calibrated monitors that film studios use, many consumer-level monitors are excellent for video editing.
+Even low-cost options are good enough for casual editing, but those usually have fewer features, so it's important to think about your budget.

-We've bought and tested more than 300 monitors, and below are our picks for the best monitors to use while video editing that are available to buy.
+We've bought and tested more than 325 monitors, and below are our picks for the best monitors to use while video editing that are available to buy.
 See our recommendations for the best monitors for photo editing, the best 4k monitors, and the best 27-inch monitors.
-If you need more than just a monitor, also check out the best cameras for vlogging.
+If you need more than just a monitor, check out the best cameras for vlogging and the best laptops for video editing.

 1. Best Monitor For Video Editing